jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### File-naming convention

-It is recommended to use format STUDY_inf1_protein_UnitProtID_date.gz.
+It is recommended to use format STUDY_inf1_protein_UniProtID_date.gz, see https://www.uniprot.org/ for additional information on UniProt IDs.

 ### Notes on PLINK